 The brachial plexus is the complex set of nerves originating from the ventral roots of C5-T1 that innervates numerous muscles and cutaneous regions of the upper limb, thorax, and back.
 These five spinal roots form a superior, middle, and inferior trunk.
-Each of these trunks has an anterior and posterior division, which then continue into a medial, posterior, and lateral cord.
+Each of these trunks has an anterior and posterior division, which then continues into a medial, posterior, and lateral cord.
 Along the course of the brachial plexus, 18 nerves arise, including five terminal branches.
-The musculocutaneous nerve (roots C5-7) is a terminal branch of the lateral cord, and will be explored here in detail.
+The musculocutaneous nerve (roots C5-7) is a terminal branch of the lateral cord and will be explored here in detail.

 Structure and Function